dullhunk/book/computinged/getting-started.md

 * [Computer Science unplugged](http://csunplugged.org) from Tim Bell at the University of Canterbury in New Zealand is a Google funded project
 * See [Computing Without Computers: A Gentle Introduction to Computer Programming, Data Structures and Algorithms](http://www.eecs.qmul.ac.uk/~pc/research/education/puzzles/reading/cwcch13.pdf) by [Paul Curzon](http://www.eecs.qmul.ac.uk/~pc/) at Queen Mary University of London and his accompanying Computer Science for Fun website and magazine at [cs4fn.org](http://www.cs4fn.org)
-* A key part of Computer Science education is computational thinking https://en.wikipedia.org/wiki/Computational_thinking.
+* A key part of Computer Science education is [computational thinking](https://en.wikipedia.org/wiki/Computational_thinking).
 For your projects, think about how you can encourage computational thinking in your classrooms

 ## Education generally